-How to Use and Construct a Yardage Book
+How to Use and Make a Yardage Book

 How to Use Your Yardage Book